 Illuman – Global NGO with programs and groups for men to understand themselves in male-only environments.

 Krishnamurthi Foundation – Extensive library of books, education and lessons on the philosophy of well-known spiritual teacher J. Krishnamurthi.
-Small group study retreats designed to learn and escape the daily routines of life are run out of their centre in Chennai.
+Small group study retreats designed to learn and escape the daily routines of life operate out of their centre in Chennai.

 Isha Yoga Centre – Founded by the popular spiritual guide, Sadhguru, the centre offers programs with various forms of yoga (including yoga for children), a meditation hall, onsite accommodation, events and festivals (Coimbatore).